The term 'Mediterranean Diet' describes a specific mix of dietary food ingredients, shown to promote health and long life in people.

 Vegetables and fruits

 - The World Health Organization (WHO) - and the UK Government's Change4Life campaign - recommend we eat five portions of fruit and vegetables a day.
+A portion is 80 g.
 This guidance is partly based on research into the Mediterranean Diet.
 Other governments recommend higher levels of fruit and vegetables, such as seven or even ten portions daily.

 - A wide variety of fresh vegetables and fruits is an important part of the Mediterranean Diet.
 Tinned, dried and frozen fruit or vegetables are also valuable in the diet.